145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 Accessibility Standards – Regulations or rules created under the AODA that provide minimum levels for improving accessibility to meet the goals of the AODA across the province.

-Personal Assistive Devices – Devices that a client may bring with them to a meeting.
+Personal Assistive Devices – Devices that a client or firm member may bring with them to the building.

-Support Person - In relation to a person with disability as another person who accompanies him or her in order to assist with communication, mobility, personal care or medical needs or with access to goods or services
+Support Person - In relation to a person with disability, another person who accompanies him or her in order to assist with communication, mobility, personal care or medical needs or with access to goods or services

-Goods and Services - Goods are tangibles things (e.g. laptop), while services are things that someone does for you but are not tangible (e.g. legal advice).
+Goods and Services - Goods are tangible things (e.g. laptop), while services are things that someone does for you but are not tangible (e.g. legal advice).

 Annual Accessibility Report - A report that a person or organization must file if an accessibility standard applies to the person or organization.